 Control of the Nord project was recently returned to Mirasol and the option agreement signed with Encantada SpA ("Encantada"), an affiliate of Mineria (news release September 8, 2020) has been terminated.
-Encantada was unable to secure financing to advance the project and 100% control was returned to Mirasol.
+Encantada was unable to secure financing to advance the project.